Patron Saints for the Impatient

 Virtually all masterpieces have one thing in common: they were born through patience.
 Consider the magnificent cathedrals of Europe, how each stone was carefully fashioned and fitted into place.
 Some cathedrals, such as St. Vitus in Prague, took over 600 hundreds years to complete.
 I understand keenly as an artist that only patience brings forth something of enduring value.
 Likewise, if God desires to make a masterpiece of our soul, then He requires patience on our part until the final stone is set in place.
 He is the artisan and we are His workmanship.
 The following saints are masterpieces of patience.

 1. Saint Philip Neri (1515-1595)

 St. Philip was a Florentine by birth but moved to Rome when he was eighteen years old.
 After ordination to the priesthood, he ministered at the hospital of San Girolamo della Carità.
 By nature, St. Phillip was an agreeable person, but he stirred the envy of three persons associated with the hospital- two were sacristans and one a cleric.
 For two years, they made his life a continual hell on earth.
 They would hide his chalice or missal, give him dingy vestments, make him constantly wait, and annoy him at every opportunity.

-Several persons suggested that Philip should go to another parish, but he was resolved to suffer patiently for the love of God.
+Several persons suggested that Philip simply go to another parish.
+He was resolved, however, to suffer patiently for the love of God and thus imitate Christ’s example.
 Moreover, he was determined to let go of all resentment and never complain except to God alone.
-One day, however, his suffering was extreme.
+Even so, his suffering one day was extreme.
 During Mass he fixed his eyes on the crucifix and earnestly prayed, “O good Jesus, why is it that you don’t hear me?
 See how long a time I have besought you to give me patience!
 Why is it that you have not heard me, and why is my soul disquieted with thoughts of anger and impatience?”

 2. St. Francis de Sales (1567-1622)